-Although the health benefits of exercise have been understood for years, the pandemic may be the catalyst that can finally encourage the general public to begin adopting healthier lifestyles.
-Physical activity is finally being recognized by the general public as a means of achieving and maintaining optimal health.
+Although we have understood the health benefits of exercise for years, the pandemic may be the catalyst that can finally encourage us to begin adopting healthier lifestyles.
+I am excited that engaging in physical activity is finally being recognized by the general public, as a means of achieving and maintaining optimal health.

 Pandemic Within The Pandemic.

-During this challenging period, our physical and mental health has been compromised.
-This is due to the reduction in healthy movement behaviors.
-Even though there seems to be more awareness on the importance of staying active, we might actually be having a pandemic of physical inactivity within the Covid-19 pandemic.
-There has been a decrease in physical activity and an increase in leisure screen time among the youth and the general public.
+Due to the reduction in healthy movement behaviors during this challenging period, our physical and mental health have been compromised.
+Even though, there seems to be more awareness on the importance of staying active.
+We might actually be having a pandemic of physical activity within the Covid-19 Pandemic.
+With the on-going lockdowns, there has been a decrease in physical activity and an increase in leisure screen time among the youth and the general public.

 We Will Survive.